-The company’s platform is called Secondmind Decision Engine.
+The AI company’s platform is called Secondmind Decision Engine.
 It can predict, plan, influence outcomes, manage risk, and make complex decisions.
 For example, one application of Secondmind platform would be using it to forecast demand, implement dynamic pricing, and optimise inventory stock levels.
 Essentially, the platform uses big data, AI, and visualisations to optimise business decisions.

 Total funds raised: £36.8m

-The company has raised £36.8m in equity investment through six rounds.
+The artificial intelligence company has raised £36.8m in equity investment through six rounds.
 Its primary investors are Cambridge Innovation Capital, Parkwalk Opportunities EIS Fund, The University of Cambridge Enterprise Fund, University of Cambridge Seed Funds, and Starr Investment.